Tribeca with Kids: Top 30 Things to Do for NYC Families

 - Mark your calendar for the neighborhood's must-see annual celebrations: the Tribeca Family Festival Street Fair and Taste of Tribeca in spring and the North River Historic Ship Festival in summer

-- Get inspired to create at old-school fabric stores Jem Fabric Warehouse and PS Fabrics, or art emporium Pearl Paint.
+- Get inspired to create at old-school fabric stores Jem Fabric Warehouse and PS Fabrics.
 Jem Fabric even hosts kids' classes and workshops

 - Hang out at the local Barnes & Noble, which has an impressive children's section and hosts storytime and other events for families